 Have you ever wondered how fire fighters attack fires?
 What strategy and resources they use?

-My interest led me to local writer in Minnesota, Cary Griffith.
+My interest led me to a local writer in Minnesota, Cary Griffith.
 He wrote a great book about fire fighters called, Gunflint Burning.
 In 2008 one of the most destructive fires in the history of the state broke out.
 It raced across the boundary waters next to Canada.
-Conditions there matched the present-day Carr fire faced by California fire fighters: dry tinder, high winds, and no rain.
+Conditions there matched the present-day Paradise, California fire: dry tinder, high winds, and no rain.

 Mr. Griffith researched for eight years.
 He interviewed hundreds of people and reviewed the official logs of the fight.
 He put together a thrilling book about how fires spread.
 And more importantly, the humans who risked their lives to fight the fire.